CSU-OSA/Akashic/README.md

-# Manjushri
+# Akashic
-Manjushri is a knowledge and resource base, designed for college students.
+Akashic is a knowledge and resource base, designed for college students.